Jempasam/CommandMaster/README.md

 ## Command Wand
 ![Command Wand Give Command](https://github.com/Jempasam/CommandMaster/blob/master/assets/command_wand.png?raw=true)

-This command give to the caster a wand that fill its macro parameters on click.
-When all parameters are filled, the command is executed on caster.
+This command provides the caster with a wand that fills its macro parameters upon clicking.
+Once all parameters are filled, the command is executed on the caster.

 ![A command wand](https://github.com/Jempasam/CommandMaster/blob/master/assets/wand.png?raw=true)